Watt3r/TwitchTurtle/README.md

 ### Basic installation

 * Download the new release from https://github.com/Watt3r/TwitchTurtle/releases/
-* Change the settings in settings/setttings.py with any text editor
+* Change the settings in settings.ini with any text editor
 * Run main.exe
 * While you are streaming, you need to keep main.exe open